1959 visit by Martin Luther King Jr. to India: Arrival in New Delhi

 On 24 February, the party arrived in Bangalore by plane, where they stayed in Mani Bhavan.
 On March 1, the Kings traveled to Ahmedabad, where they visited the Sabarmati Ashram.
 Vishwananda recalled that "the Kings had a great experience going round the hallowed place and meeting in prayer the six hundred residents", many of whom were untouchables.
 On 3 March, King drove to Kishangarh, where they met with Vinoba Bhave, the leader of the Bhoodan movement.
 On 9 March, after they returned to Delhi, Martin made a farewell address to reporters at the Gandhi National Memorial Trust, which was later broadcast on All India Radio.
-Leaving New Delhi on 10 March, the party flew to Karachi and continued to Beirut, where they spent the night before traveling through Damascus to Jerusalem, where the Kings partook in visiting Christian pilgrimage sites along the Stations of the Cross, including the Garden of Gethsemane and the Church of the Holy Sepulchre.